Von Willebrand factor: Function

 VWF plays a major role in blood coagulation.
 Therefore, VWF deficiency or dysfunction (von Willebrand disease) leads to a bleeding tendency, which is most apparent in tissues having high blood flow shear in narrow vessels.
 From studies it appears that VWF uncoils under these circumstances, decelerating passing platelets.
 Recent research also suggests that von Willebrand Factor is involved in the formation of blood vessels themselves, which would explain why some people with von Willebrand disease develop vascular malformations (predominantly in the digestive tract) that can bleed excessively.

 Catabolism

 The biological breakdown (catabolism) of VWF is largely mediated by the enzyme ADAMTS13 (acronym of "a disintegrin-like and metalloprotease with thrombospondin type 1 motif no. 13").
 It is a metalloproteinase that cleaves VWF between tyrosine at position 842 and methionine at position 843 (or 1605–1606 of the gene) in the A2 domain.
 This breaks down the multimers into smaller units, which are degraded by other peptidases.

 The half-life of vWF in human plasma is around 16 hours; glycosylation variation on vWF molecules from different individuals result in a larger range of 4.2 to 26 hours.
-Liver cells as well as macrophages take up vWF for clearance via ASGPRs and LRP1.
+Liver cells as well as macrophages take up vWF for clearance via ASGPRs, Macrophage Galactose Lectin, and LRP1.
 SIGLEC5 and CLEC4M also recognize vWF.